mail2sada/Golang-Batch2/README.md

 3. Golang code structures
 1. Identifiers in Golang
 2. Keywords in Golang

+### Go-Building Blocks
-3. Data Types
+1. Data Types
-4. Variables
+2. Variables
-5. Constants
+3. Constants
-6. Rune in Golang
+4. Rune in Golang
-7. Operators in Golang
+5. Operators in Golang
-8. Scope of Variables
+6. Scope of Variables
-9. Type Casting
+7. Type Casting
-10. var Keyword in Golang
+8. var Keyword in Golang
-11. Short Declaration Operator(:=)
+9. Short Declaration Operator(:=)
-12. var keyword vs short declaration operator
+10. var keyword vs short declaration operator
-13. Decision Making Statements
+11. Decision Making Statements
-14. Loops in Golang
+12. Loops in Golang
-15. Loop Control Statements
+13. Loop Control Statements
-16. Switch Statement in Go
+14. Switch Statement in Go

+### Array and Slice
 1. Arrays in Golang,
 2. Copying an Array into Another Array in Golang,
 3. Passing an Array to a Function in Golang,